3 Tips to Avoid a

 The holidays are all about spending time with the ones we love the most.
 But with that, they can also involve drinking or partying more than usual.
 Although the holidays are considered to be the happiest time of the year, it is important to be educated about the consequences of having too much fun.
 By that, we mean what happens when one is under the influence and driving.
 Being that the DUI statistics increase every year around the holidays, we want you to avoid one at all costs.

 27 people die each day of December due to drunk driving.
 In Arizona alone, this past Thanksgiving, 420 people were arrested for DUI.
 Even worse, the holiday season accounts for 40% of the year’s traffic deaths.
 These statistics are terrifying and need to go down.
-Don’t let your Holiday intoxication ruin the most joyful time of the year due to getting behind the wheel.
-Your safety is the most important thing to us, so here are 3 ways to avoid a DUI during the holidays.
+Don't let your Holiday intoxication ruin the most joyful time of the year due to getting behind the wheel.
+Your safety is the most important thing for us.

 We all know that one of the best parts about the holidays is the parties.
 Whether you are at a family gathering, Secret Santa with friends, or a company party - drinking is often involved.
 While it is understandable everyone wants to have a good time, there should also be a limit.
 When going to a party, one of the first things you should think of is how you are getting home.
 You should always make this a priority before you drink as once alcohol gets in the body, judgment can go down.
 If you know your alcohol tolerance, you will be more likely to avoid poor decisions.